py1u/ArtrDev/docs/artr-setup/Using Github.md

 ---
-sidebar_label: 'Using Github'
+sidebar_label: 'Using Git and Github'
 sidebar_position: 3
 id: github
 ---

 We use Github to monitor and track changes in our development.
 Here you can see our code base and entire development for Artr.
-Below is a quick guide on git commands and how to perform common github actions as a developer.
+Below is a also quick guide on Git commands and how to perform common github actions as a developer.

 A table of contents has been added!